 The best thing to do is to contact your supplier to see what you will need to do.
-The next clock change is coming on the morning of Sunday 29 October 2023, so make sure you find out before or soon after we move to Daylight Saving time.
+The next clock change is coming on the morning of Sunday 31 March 2024, so make sure you find out before or soon after we move to British Summer Time (BST).

 - Be strict with the timings of your energy intensive chores

 If you need to use your washing machine or tumble dryer, you should really try to use them in the cheaper hours set out by your supplier.
 It would also be a good idea to charge up any battery packs or devices to ensure you’re using as little energy as possible during the day.

 But, be careful.
 Apart from your fridge and freezer, appliances should not be active when you’re likely to be fast asleep.
 The safest thing to do is to set them so that they switch on when you’re likely to be waking up.
 If that’s not possible, you may have to set your alarm for the middle of the night.

 As well as the clock’s changing, you may also need to make sure your meter is working as it should do.
 If it’s faulty, you may not be benefiting from off-peak rates.

 There are two ways you can go about checking your meter.
 One is to watch it at the start or end of your off-peak hours so you can double-check that the off-peak dial is the one that’s recording energy usage (you’ll see the numbers ticking up on the off-peak dial if it’s working properly).

 The other is to keep an eye on your bills.
 If your day rate usage suddenly spikes, it may be because your meter’s broken.

 If you’re concerned that your meter’s not doing its job, call your supplier immediately.
 That way, the problem shouldn’t cost you too much money.